edtechhub/zotzen-cli/README.md

 ```

 The Zotero item with item key ABC is fetched (from group 123) and
 inspected.

-If there is a DOI, then:
+(1) If there is a DOI, then:

 ```
 Item has DOI already: <DOI>
 ```

+If that's a Zenodo DOI, inspect the Zenodo DOI and see whether the reference in the item is back to the same Zotero item.
+Print the result.

-If there isn't a DOI, the item data is put into Zenodo format (basic
+(2) If there isn't a DOI, the item data is put into Zenodo format (basic
 use of title, abstract, date and authors only, for now).
 Additional fields are filled
 form the `zenodo.json` if provided.
 Response: